 Daniel Housberg Wilderness Image Award for Excellence in Still Photography, Film or Video

-among the Tongass trees.
-Colin is a documentary filmmaker dedicated to grassroots storytelling.
-He is the founder of Wild Confluence Media, a production company that collaborates with like-minded brands and nonprofits to elevate our planet’s most compelling causes, spending a great deal of his time and talent in Alaska.
+Elsa grew up in a remote village on Prince of Wales Island – the epicenter of logging in SE Alaska, and has captained commercial fishing boats, worked for local environmental nonprofits, and led a Tongass ground-truthing project called Last Stands.
+Colin is a documentary filmmaker, who founded Wild Confluence Media, a production company that collaborates with like-minded brands and nonprofits to elevate our planet’s most compelling causes, spending a great deal of his time and talent in Alaska.
+Colin and Elsa are continuing to work together on conservation films, and they are currently editing a film about Bristol Bay.

 Caleb Pungowiyi Award for Outstanding Achievements by an Alaska Native Organization or Individual